BlockchainCommons/www.blockchaincommons.com/_posts/2024-11-13-musings-progressive-trust-lifecycle.md

 This phase adds another layer of credibility through its confirmation that the interaction aligns with expected practices and requirements.

 ### 6. **Approval** – _Risk Calculated_
 With community compliance confirmed, each party calculates the risk of proceeding and provides a tentative **Approval**.
 This step involves a personal assessment, comparing the accumulated trust to any potential risks or liabilities.
-It’s a decision point where each party considers their own risk model and goals, assessing whether the interaction is likely to fulfill their needs without exposing them to undue harm.
+It’s a decision point where each party considers their own risk model and goals, determining whether the interaction is likely to fulfill their needs without exposing them to undue harm.
 Approval may involve internal checks or may require formal documentation of agreed-upon terms.

 > *Example:* Hank and Carla both review the project’s terms and risk factors, ensuring they feel comfortable with potential liabilities.
 When ready, they formalize their commitment by signing a contract, each confident that the project aligns with their risk model and is mutually beneficial.